se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     Angular identifies the `<app-person>` tag, instantiates the `PersonComponent` and renders the view defined by the template `./person.component.html`.

-* The `person.name` used in the template, refers to the name property defined in the above component.
+* The `person.name` used in the template `./person.component.html`, refers to the name property defined in the above component.

 Now let us look at what **Dependency Injection**(DI) means.
 Dependencies are services that a class needs in order to perform it's function.
 We can visualize this with the help of an example.